Ewogijk/runeToolchain/README.md

 ## Licensing

-The project is divided into subprojects, one directory for each subproject, and the Scripts/ with build scripts.
+The project is divided into subprojects, one directory for each subproject, and the Scripts/ directory with build scripts.
 Each subproject has its own license, as well as the build scripts.
-For details check the corresponding license file in the subproject's directory.

-In summary, these are the licenses for each subproject:
+In summary, these are the licenses of each subproject:

 - GCC: GPL v3 or later
 - Binutils: GPL v3 or later
 - mlibc: MIT License
 - Build scripts: Apache 2.0

+For details check the corresponding license file in the subproject's directory.